 Properties

-• Ticker: The unique identifier for the futures contract (e.g., "ES=F" for the S&P 500 E-mini futures).
+• Ticker: The unique identifier for the futures contract (e.g., "ESH25" for the S&P 500 E-mini futures).

 • Quantity: The number of futures contracts held.